Changissnz/selfinterest/README.md

 into a regional territory as a result of state failures and commandment alike.
 Minority individuals that are able to excel in some meritocratic system so that they can go on their own way may still return to this base identity of minority, due to lack of processes that aid in their independent autonomy.
-This is precisely why ethnicity is an unresolved question for many individuals of nations both homogenous or heterogenous in ethnic makeup.
-What is the principle guaranteed to preserve any one minority identity in a land, after the minority group's collective grievances of political and financial infliction are no longer prevalent in the ideology that bounds them into the same self-recognized group?
+This is precisely why ethnicity is an unresolved question for many individuals of nations either homogenous or heterogenous in ethnic makeup.
+What is the guaranteed principle that preserves any one minority identity in a land, after the minority group's collective grievances of political and financial infliction are no longer prevalent in the ideology that bounds them into the same self-recognized group?
 Occupation and assimilation are two avenues where members of the minority identity can dissipate into.
+And on this question, a famous saying is "misery loves company"; the saying speaks loudly to the insufferable nature of human beings that feel forced to engage in collective bargaining as resolution for shared grievances, and then when interests become more privatized and individuated in the form of companies and such, the standard for the collective naturally has to centralize around other matters but supposedly for the same identity/ies.